Architecture of Egypt: 21st century

 In Alexandria, the idea of paying homage to its famous ancient library with a new building was floated as early as 1972.
 This was eventually realized as a massive new library, the Bibliotheca Alexandrina, which opened in 2002.
 It is shaped like an inclined cylinder or disk, with the outer walls made of granite carved with characters from all the world's alphabets.

+The Iconic Tower in the New Capital, Africa's first supertall building, opened in 2024.

 In the tourist center of Sharm El Sheikh, the Al Sahaba Mosque, completed in 2017, is a fusion of Ottoman, Mamluk, and Fatimid styles.
 It was designed pro bono by Egyptian architect Fouad Tawfik Hafez.

 Conservation challenges

 Much of Egypt's 19th-century and 20th-century architecture has been vulnerable to demolition and redevelopment.
 Modernist architecture is often seen as having little cultural value and receives relatively little attention or documentation, despite the large volume of construction activity in cities like Cairo during the modern period.
 Egyptian law also requires buildings to be at least a hundred years old before being eligible for heritage status, leaving much of the country's more recent heritage unprotected.

 In recent years, Alexandria's older urban heritage, much of it dating from the colonial period, has come under threat from poorly regulated demolitions and development.
 In Cairo, a large number of modern heritage buildings have disappeared, ranging from former villas to large-scale buildings and city blocs.
 Parts of Cairo's historic Northern Cemetery (also known as the City of the Dead), which contains funerary architecture built across many centuries, are also under threat from government infrastructure projects.
 Parts of the necropolis, mainly dating from the early 20th century, were demolished in 2020.
 The plans have been criticized by some scholars, architects, and archeologists.
 In Luxor, the historic Tawfiq Pasha Andraos Palace, built in 1897 near the ancient Luxor Temple, was demolished in 2021, sparking criticism and debate.